suncoast-devs/handbook/lessons/react-state/index.md

 For now, we will `console.log` a message.
 This allows us to **test** if we have correctly connected our function to the element.
 When writing code, try to write a small amount of code and then **validate** if that code works.
-Right now, we do this with `console.log` but later on, you'll learn about concepts like `automated testing` that can do this for us.
+Right now, we do this with `console.log`, but later on, you'll learn about concepts like `automated testing` that can do this for us.
 Here we add a line of `console.log` to see a message in the console when we click on the button.